 As with many parts of the world, there are taxi scams as well – especially towards new tourists to Rome.
 Always make sure your taxi driver is licensed and that there is a meter running.
 Use your smart phone as well to follow the map while the taxi is driving.
 This will make him aware that you know the route and he’ll probably avoid taking you on a random trip through Rome.

-Rome is For Everyone!
+Traveling to Rome is For Everyone!

 No matter your age, your nationality or what sites and activities you’re interested in, you’ll find something you love in Rome.
 With such an incredible history, wonderful sites, divine cuisine and an overall energy like no other, how could anyone not love Rome?!